uias/Pageboy/README.md

 - `currentViewController`: `UIViewController?` - The view controller that the page view controller is currently at.
 - `currentIndex`: `Int?` - The page index that the page view controller is currently at.
 - `currentPosition`: `CGPoint?` - The relative page position that the page view controller is currently at.
+- `autoScroller`: `PageboyAutoScroller` - Object that can be used for adding time-based auto scrolling behaviour.

 #### Interaction State
 - `isScrollEnabled`: `Bool` - Whether scroll is enabled on the page view controller.